J-1 Visa Mental Health Jobs

 Search Migrate Mate to find J-1-aligned host employers

-Not every mental health employer understands the host-organization role in a J-1 placement.
+Not every mental health employer understands the host-organization role in a J-1 visa placement.
 Use Migrate Mate to filter for U.S. employers already familiar with exchange visitor arrangements, narrowing your search to organizations equipped to serve as a compliant host site.

 Confirm the host employer will sign your training plan